csalzano/heic-support/readme.txt

 Check the page at Media → HEIC Support after activating to see if your server provides ImageMagick 7.

+== Screenshots ==

+1. The settings are located at Settings → Media → HEIC Support in the dashboard.

 == Changelog ==